cavalle/steak_is_a_scam/steak/steak.md

 # »

 <!SLIDE center>
-.notes “All marketers are liars”, by Seth Godin.
-I suppose some of you have read it and most of you know
+.notes “All marketers are liars”

 ![liars](liars.jpg)

 <!SLIDE center>
-.notes the author.
+.notes by Seth Godin.
 In this book Godin states that marketing is all about

 ![godin](godin.jpg)